ggrossman/unix-cb/README.md

 its demise.

-I forget what year this happened, but Eric Pederson, the real original author of the first Unix/CB software, actually logged into Vrave at some point and was floored that the UI was more or less identical to something he had written 10+ years earlier.
-Through Vrave we reconnected briefly and he set up an instance of the original Unix/CB and we both logged into it and chatted.
+I forget what year this happened, but Eric Pederson, the real original author of the first Unix-CB software, actually logged into Vrave at some point and was floored that the UI was more or less identical to something he had written 10+ years earlier.
+Through Vrave we reconnected briefly and he set up an instance of the original Unix-CB and we both logged into it and chatted.

 ### The Original Gangsta

 After posting this code, I reached out to Eric Pederson.
-He was intrigued and posted the code to the original Unix/CB to Github.
+He was intrigued and posted the code to the original Unix-CB to Github.
 It's available at https://github.com/sourcedelica/unix-cb.
 This was just amazing to me because I thought I'd never see that code.
 It also compiled and worked on a modern Linux box with only a bit of hackery.
 Regrettably, it sounds like the rest of the